tzlin0/tzlin0/README.md

 - 👋 Hi, I’m Cheng-Hu Lin
 - I'm a master's student at University of Washington
-- I’m interested in coding in Python/ Java
+- I’m interested in coding in C/C++, Python, Java
 - I’m currently learning computer vision related subjects
 - I’m looking to collaborate on CV related projects.
 - How to reach me: tzlintw@gmail.com